sethmlarson/virtualbox-python/docs/source/virtualbox/library_ext.rst

     .. method:: register_on_guest_property_changed(callback)

-        The *callback* function is called with a *IGuestPropertyChangedEvent* argument when a guest property changed event occurs.
+        The *callback* function is called with a *IGuestPropertyChangedEvent* argument on a guest property changed event.

         ::